rudderlabs/rudderstack-docs/destinations/clevertap.md

 ## Configuring Push Notifications

+The steps to configure push notifications for CleverTap for the platform of your choice are as mentioned below:

 {% tabs %}
 {% tab title="Android" %}

-1. Register push notifications for android devices on clevertap dashboard either by uploading your FCM credentials or any other supported credentials inside settings -> Channels -> Mobile Push -> Android.
+1. Register push notifications for Android devices on your CleverTap dashboard either by uploading your FCM credentials or any other supported credentials by navigating to **Settings** - **Channels** - **Mobile Push** - **Android**.

-2. Add the below dependency in your project level `build.gradle` file inside the `buildscript`
+2. Add the following dependency in your project level `build.gradle` file inside the `buildscript`:

 ```groovy
 dependencies {